Leandro-Guelerman/wololo-shipba-hackathon/README.md

 ## Disclaimer

-Sorry for the messy code, we were in a hurry and we started coding using Cursor, so we blame it.
+Sorry for the messy code, we were in a hurry and we started coding using Cursor, so we blame it in the first place.